rdev610/ShopifyInternChallenge2022/README.md

 6).
 Open a new terminal by clicking on Terminal (top left) and then on New Terminal.

 7).
-Open up command prompt
+Open up command prompt and the cnage the dreictory until you are in the correct folder.

+8).
+Create a virtual envrionment by running the following command prompts.

+## Windows

+py -3 -m venv .venv

+.venv\scripts\activate

+## macOS

+python3 -m venv .venv

+source .venv/bin/activate

+## Linux

+sudo apt-get install python3-venv # If needed

+python3 -m venv .venv

+source .venv/bin/activate

 Open up command prompt and install flask
 Just type in: pip install flask
 Install flask-login